-GLR Tech is a 3-in-1 solution to filter greenhouse gases, generate extra energy, capture fine particles, and facilitate CO2 capture.
-It will be implemented in boilers, industrial furnaces, and internal combustion engines including those on locomotives, heavy-duty vehicles, ships, and generators.
+GLR Tech is a 3-in-1 solution to filter pollutants from combustion and, at the same time, generate extra energy from waste.
+The extra energy and the capacity of the hardware to capture harmful gases generates a CO2eq thanks to carbon avoidaded by our technology.
+Thus, the technology mitigates not only air pollution and waste energy from processes but also avoids climate change.
+It will be implemented in boilers, industrial furnaces, and internal combustion engines including those on locomotives, heavy-duty trucks, vessels, and generators.

 KEY BENEFITS OF GLR TECH

-• Provides a soft transition from internal combustion engines to hybrid engines;
+• Provides a smooth transition from internal combustion engines to hybrid systems;

-• Improves the thermal efficiency of the engine’s system and, in parallel, ensure the compliance
+• Improves the thermal efficiency of the motor system and, in parallel, ensures compliance with environmental standards;

-• The system is ready to be customized according to a specific need from industries;
+• The system is ready to be customized according to a specific industry need.

 GLR Tech at Forbes Magazine